sskonda/AWS-Vanderbilt-hackathon/README.md

 * Houses a Mission Control Core logic that publishes downstream to ROS UUVs
 * Subscribes to ROS UUV-published snapshot

+#### AWS GreenGrass
+* Used for component deployment and device partitioning
+* Interfaces well with IPC and MQTT5

+#### AWs Elastic Container Registtry
+* Deployment of a 32-bit ROS Image in Docker (for ARM)
+* Integrates seamlessly with EC2 and Greengrass for smooth deployments
+* Allows for a scalable featureset to our solution to add more UUVs to (a) swarm

 ## Getting Started

 #### Web App UI